 If you are seen getting out from an Escalade, it’s a statement to the rest of the world that you’ve done well in life and you’re a better person than they are.

 This is mostly thanks to Hollywood, hip-hop artists, and many other rising celebrities in the mid-2000s.
-It was the go-to SUV for celebrities that for whatever reason don’t want a Range Rover.
+It was the go-to SUV for celebrities who for whatever reason don’t want a Range Rover.
 The long list of celebrities includes the likes of Kim Kardashian, Sylvester Stallone, and Adam Sandler among others.

 View this post on Instagram

 It’s arguably the car that saved Cadillac.
 Most of their customers at the time were retirees, and Cadillac was seen as the elderly’s car of choice.
-But the Escalade with its celebrity clientele made it cool to own Cadillac again.
+But the Escalade with its celebrity clientele made it cool to own a Cadillac again.
 And soon everybody who’s anybody—and is trying to be anybody—wanted a Cadillac.

 Anyway, the fifth-gen Escalade now starts at around $80,000 and is still the status symbol it once was.
 Much like the GMC Yukon, it’s available with a 6.2L V8 engine, with a 3.0L Duramax engine on offer as well.